ENTRDEESFRPTIT

 Understanding the IPv4 Buying Process

-• Blacklist scans against 300+ databases before listing
+• Blacklist scanning across 300+ databases before listing

 • Hijacking, VPN, and proxy abuse checks

-• Secure payment via SWIFT, Stripe, Wise, or USDT
+• Secure payment options via SWIFT, Stripe, Wise, or USDT

 • Optional Escrow.com protection until transfer completes